b-state/camtrack/README.md

 2. Build the pyzed Python module

 ### Unreal Engine Workstation
-1. Install the UDPCommunication plugin by copy & pasting it to `Unreal Projects\{your project}\Plugins`
+1. Install the UDPCommunication plugin by copy & pasting the whole folder to `Unreal Projects\{your project}\Plugins`
 2. Copy the `unreal/ZED_Cam.uasset` into your Unreal Engine content folder and restart Unreal Engine.

 ## How to track